 Pet Plus Story 1 - Susanna McIntyre

-My name is Susanna McIntyre and I was brought up with pets, starting with 2 guinea pigs (which suddenly became 8, as they do) then a cat, then a horse.
+My name is Susanna McIntyre and from an early age I was brought up with pets.
+My interest in animals started with two guinea pigs (which suddenly became eight, as they do) followed by a cat, then later, a horse.

-I rescued any injured wild animals in the neighbourhood, like hedgehogs caught in fruit netting and tennis nets, a bat that fell down a neighbour's chimney, terrifying their young daughter in the sitting room and birds that flew into people's windows.
+I rescued as many injured wild animals as I could in my childhood neighbourhood.
+This would include animals like hedgehogs caught in fruit netting and tennis nets, or a bat that fell down a neighbour's chimney, terrifying their young daughter in the sitting room, or birds that flew into people's closed windows.

-I wanted to find the cure for rheumatoid arthritis
+I was hoping that one day I would find the cure for rheumatoid arthritis

-Studying sciences all the way through school, I planned to do a Biology sandwich course with the industry year in a disease research lab.
-I'd hoped to find the cause of rheumatoid arthritis, a seriously debilitating disease which had crippled my best friend's mother.
+I studied sciences all the way through school.
+At first I planned to do a Biology sandwich course with the year spent out in industry in a disease research lab.
+I'd hoped to find the cause of rheumatoid arthritis, which is a seriously debilitating disease.
+I knew about it as it had crippled my best friend's mother.

 I had thought that such a qualification was way out of my reach, but decided to spend some time with our local veterinary practice to see what life as a vet in practice was like.
 I absolutely loved every minute of it!
 From that moment on, I worked like mad to get the A level grades I needed to study Veterinary Science at University.